mgatelabs/GenerateLayers/README.md

 # GenerateLayers
-Used to general 3d printer files to slow down printing by creating ghost parts
+Used to generate 3d printer files to slow down printing by creating ghost parts